amashiifernando/Infant-birth-weight-prediction/README.md

 # Pregnancy Data Analysis: Infant Birth Weight Prediction

 ## Project Overview
 This project investigates the factors influencing infant birth weight using historical data from the San Francisco East Bay area (1960–1967).
-The primary goal was to identify key predictors—such as gestation, parity, age, height, weight, and smoking status—and develop a predictive model for birth weight.
+The primary goal was to identify key predictors-such as gestation, parity, age, height, weight and smoking status-and develop a predictive model for birth weight.

 ## Objectives
 * Find out influential factors on birth weight.